Toric Einstein 4-manifolds with nonnegative sectional curvature

-\begin{theorem} A diagonal metric on $M^4$ with nonnegative sectional curvature must have nonnegative isotropic curvature. \end{theorem} On the other hand, by \cite{Br10} we know an Einstein metric with nonnegative isotropic curvature must be locally symmetric.
-By the Cartan-Ambrose-Hicks theorem, any complete locally symmetric metric on simply connected manifold is actually symmetric.
-But all symmetric space structures on spheres have been classified, and on $S^4$ there is only the round metric.
-Therefore all $T^2$ invariant Einstein metric on $S^4$ with nonnegative sectional curvature must be isometric to the round metric.
-Finally, we remark that a similar argument as used in section \ref{3} provides us the following: \begin{prop} Diagonal metrics are preserved under the Ricci flow. \end{prop} \begin{proof} Based on the computation near singular strata, we know $\frac{(g_{12}^\Omega)^2}{\phi}$ is bounded over $\Sigma$, as $g_{12}^\Omega$ vanishes to second order.
+Therefore if initially the action is geometrically polar, we have $\int_{M}\pi^*\omega_td\text{vol}(g_t))=0$ for all $t$, i.e. the action is geometrically polar for all time. \end{proof} A similar argument provides us with the following: \begin{proposition} Diagonal metrics are preserved under the Ricci flow. \end{proposition} \begin{proof} Based on the computation near singular strata, we know $\frac{(g_{12}^\Omega)^2}{\phi}$ is bounded over $\Sigma$, as $g_{12}^\Omega$ vanishes to second order.
 We can consider the evolution of the quantity $\int_{\Sigma}\phi^{-1}(g_{12}^\Omega)^2d\text{vol}_{\Sigma}$.
 From the computation in section \ref{4} we get the following: